AarushiSingh214/FinalApp/README.md

-Original App Design Project - README Template
+Final App Design Project - README Template
 ===
-## Three App Ideas
-1. An app that ranks food according to location
-2. An app that keeps track of the rewards/memberships of stores
-3. An app that's similar to doordash but it provides services.
+# Final App Idea
+1. An app that allows students to find opportunities based on their year, field or location.
+For example, a student could say they are a junior in high school interested in the field of computer science and location could be US.
+So then it could list all of the internships, programs, camps that are offered.
+And if you want a more specific location then it could find more opportunities in your local area.

-# APP_NAME_HERE (STILL NEED TO CHOOSE)
+# FindOpp (STILL Thinking)

 ## Table of Contents
 1. [Overview](#Overview)